ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 If you are already using `ini` as default, changing to `dini` will:

-- also add support for binary values
+- also add support for binary values (TODO)
 - add some overhead because `dini` always checks if a file has the `dump` format unless the `dump` plugin is not installed.